 Zooming a graph

-To zoom a graph you can create a histogram with the desired axis range first.
-Draw the empty histogram and then draw the graph using the existing axis from the histogram.
+To zoom a graph you can first draw a frame with the wanted limits and then draw the graph in it

 Figure: A zoomed graph.

 See also “How to set ranges on axis”

 Graphs with error bars

 Several drawing options are available for graphs with error bars.

 It is possible to draw a graph with an exclusion zone.

 L one side of the graph is hatched.